Homemade Pumpkin Pie Spice Recipe

 Nothing says “holidays,” ‘family” and “fall” quite like the spicy, aromatic smell and taste of pumpkin pie.
 Pumpkin spice, also called pumpkin pie spice, is the blend of ground spices commonly used to flavor pumpkin pie and other dishes: cinnamon, ginger, nutmeg and sometimes cloves, allspice and/or cardamom.

-Making your own homemade pumpkin spice (pumpkin pie spice) blend is super-easy.
+Making your own homemade pumpkin pie spice mix is super-easy.
 Buy organic ground spices if at all possible and feel free to tweak this recipe to suit your personal preferences.

 Why Make Your Own Pumpkin Pie Spice?